justindomingue/ohSnap/README.md

 Dependency: jQuery or Zepto.

-Just link the js file around your body end tag :
+Link the JS file somewhere in your HTML :

     <script src="js/ohsnap.js"></script>